Luo Yunxi

 Luo Yunxi (罗云熙, born July 28, 1988), also known by his English name Leo Luo, is a Chinese actor, singer and dancer.
-Luo first became known for his role in My Sunshine, and gained widespread acclaim for his roles in Ashes of Love, Love Is Sweet and Till the End of the Moon.
-He graduated from the Shanghai Theater Academy where he majored in ballet.
+Luo first became known for his role in My Sunshine (2015), and gained widespread acclaim for his roles in Ashes of Love (2018), Love Is Sweet (2020), Till the End of the Moon (2023) and Whispers of Fate (2025).
+He graduated from the Shanghai Theater Academy, where he majored in ballet.

 Early life and education

-Luo Yunxi, born Luo Yi (罗弋), was raised in Chengdu, Sichuan, China.
-At the age of 5, started learning dance from his father, who is a dance teacher.
-For 11 years, he was trained professionally in ballet.
+Luo Yunxi, born Luo Yi (罗弋), was born and raised in Chengdu, Sichuan, China.
+At the age of 5, he began learning dance from his father (a professional dance instructor).
+For 11 years, Luo was trained professionally in ballet.
 In 2005, he was offered places at Beijing Dance Academy and Shanghai Theater Academy and chose to attend the latter.
-In 2008, Luo along with his classmates performed the group ballet dance “Tchaikovsky Rhapsody” at the 6th Lotus Award National College Dance Competition.
+In 2008, Luo along with his classmates performed the group ballet dance "Tchaikovsky Rhapsody" at the 6th Lotus Award National College Dance Competition.
 His impromptu dance solo based on the randomly selected prompt "The Burning Flame" helped the group win the gold medal in the competition.

 After graduation, he worked as a dance instructor at the School of Dance of Macao Conservatory.
-During this time, he participated in the stage performance as one of the lead dancers in the contemporary ballet “Flying to the Moon”.
-The dance was selected to be performed during the celebration of 10th anniversary of Macau's transfer of sovereignty in 2009.
+During this time, he participated in the stage performance as one of the lead dancers in the contemporary ballet "Flying to the Moon".
+The dance was selected to be performed during the celebration of 10th anniversary of Macau's transfer of sovereignty from Portugal in 2009.

 Career

 2010–2012: Musical career and foray into acting

 In 2010, Luo debuted as part of the three-member boy group JBOY3 with the single "Promise of Love".
-The group released its second single “Gravity” on March 23, 2011, and the third single ”Walking Emoji” on July 26, 2011.
+The group released its second single "Gravity" on March 23, 2011, and the third single "Walking Emoji" on July 26, 2011.
 JBOY3 disbanded in 2012.

-In April 2012, Luo then teamed up with one of the members to form a duo named Double JL (双孖JL), and they released the single "JL", and the 2nd single "Us" in August 2012.
-While part of Double JL, he participated in various activities including auditioning for the singing reality competition show Asian Wave, and hosting an internet variety show Music ShowShowShow from December 2012 to March 2013.
+Luo teamed up with one of the members, Jason Fu, to form duo Double JL (双孖JL).
+They released the single "JL" and the second single "Us" in August 2012.
+While part of Double JL, Luo auditioned for the singing reality competition show Asian Wave, and hosted an internet variety show Music ShowShowShow from December 2012 to March 2013.
 Double JL disbanded in 2013.

-In 2012, Luo made his acting debut, when he was cast in the romance film The Spring of My Life opposite Tan Songyun.
+In 2012, Luo made his acting debut, when he was cast in the romance film The Spring of My Life.
 The film was released in theaters in 2015.